It’s the ultimate Helix mattress comparison. We compare each Helix mattress side-by-side to help you find the right model for you.

 Plus

-• Luxe: The Luxe has the thickest comfort layer of all three styles.
+- Luxe: The Luxe has a 5.0″ comfort layer and offers advanced performance without the high price tag of the Elite (listed below).
 A “Luxe” is available in the same mattresses that are offered in standard.
 Example: Helix Moonlight or Moonlight Luxe, Helix Dawn or Helix Dawn Luxe, Helix Midnight or Helix Midnight Luxe.
 “Luxe” designates a higher-end version of the standard mattress.

 Lightweight Sleepers